USGS-R/training-curriculum/content/r-package-dev/Package_Thoughts.md

 Packages ARE Great!
 -------------------

+Packages are essentially a set of scripts that define functions.
+These functions can communicate to create powerful workflows.
+A simple install command can unlock a ton of functionality, and can simplify how you share your workflows.

 There are a great many reasons to make an R package:

 -   The "fundamental units of reproducible R code" (Hadley)